Back to BusinessMindedPinoy.com

 Example: Agency reimburses clinic visits

-5. Employee Achievement Awards
+8. Employee Achievement Awards

-Non-cash awards (e.g., trophies, plaques, small gifts)
+Non-cash awards (e.g., trophies, plaques, small gifts) for outstanding performance

 Example: "Employee of the Month" award

-6. Christmas and Anniversary Gifts
+9. Christmas and Anniversary Gifts

-Up to β‚±5,000 per employee per year
+β‚±5,000 per year β†’ β‚±6,000 per year

 Must be non-cash or gift-based

-Example: Food provided during overtime shifts
+Example: Food allowance during graveyard shifts

 These are part of approved SME employee benefits Philippines that help businesses stay competitive while managing costs.